HOME

 ‘I can’t,’ said Frank and he saddled up and rode after Jack.

 Mom’s last words were, ‘Then you get him and bring him back unhurt.
-He’s entitled to a fair trial.’
+He’s entitled to a fair trial just like anybody else.’

 Jack was a good horseman but so was Frank.
 Jack tried every trick in the book to shake him, but Frank kept coming.
 Frank was gaining.

 It was a race across a stretch of salt flats that ended it.
-Jack was the first to make the rugged outcropping of loose rock and cactus desperately looking a place he could make a stand and try to persuade Frank not to kill him.
+Jack was the first to make the rugged outcropping of loose rock and cactus.
+He looked desperately for place he could make a stand and try to persuade Frank not to kill him.
 He knew Frank was going to kill him.
 He didn’t want to be killed by his very own brother.

 But Jack didn’t find a place.
 Instead his horse went out from under on the way down a steep incline of loose rock.
 The horse came down on Jack hard.
 He felt his leg snap and something in his back go wrong.